dw-data/tw-climate-protests/README.md

 Almost identical to script 10, but it runs the NLP model on the replies to the randomly selected tweets.

 #### 13.export_sentiment_analysis_dfs.ipynb
-Creates CSVs for each one of the sentiment analysis, so we can analyze and visualize the data.
+Creates CSVs for each one of the sentiment analysis, so we could later analyze and visualize the data.

+---

 ### Analysis and data visualization